ThemeFuse/Unyson-Documentation/extension/slider/index.rst

 Slider
 ======

-The slider extension allows you to create all kinds of sliders for your website.
+Adds a sliders module to your website from where you'll be able to create different built in jQuery sliders for your homepage and rest of the pages.

 .. contents::
     :local: